I Told You So

 “You

 think?” she replied with an acerbic bite.
+She was letting off steam, though her

-slightly.
-“I don’t know why I even try
+stride failed to slacken even slightly.
+“I don’t know why I even try to talk to

-to talk to that aggravating know-it-all.”
+that aggravating know-it-all.”

 Despite